Sarıçam: Sarıçam Municipality

 Encümen is the executive committee of the Sarıçam Municipality.The mayor presides the encümen and the committee consists of 7 members, 3 councilors elected from the municipal council, 3 department directors appointed by the mayor and the treasurer.

 Municipal Council is the decision making organ of the Sarıçam Municipality.
-It is responsible for approving by-laws, founding, splitting or amalgamating neighborhoods, strategic planning, urban development planning and zoning, making investments, budgeting, loaning and controlling the mayor's activities.
+It is responsible for approving by-laws, founding, splitting or amalgamating neighbourhoods, strategic planning, urban development planning and zoning, making investments, budgeting, loaning and controlling the mayor's activities.
 The chair of the council is the mayor.
 The council consists of 25 members.
 The candidates for the councilor positions are either nominated by National Parties or run independently.
 The councilors are elected by the d'Hondt method, where the whole municipality is one electoral district and there is 10% threshold for a party to gain seat at the council.
 As with mayor, councilors are elected for a 5-year term.
 Turkish nationalist MHP leads the council with 14 members and conservative AKP has 11 members at the council.

-Villages

-Villages are the smallest administrative units outside the urban areas.
-Villages are administered by the muhtar and the Village Seniors Council.
-The council can have 4, 5 or 6 members depending on the population of the village.
-Unlike the neighborhood muhtars, village muhtars are granted special powers and the village administration is considered to be a governmental body.

-In Sarıçam district, there are total of 37 villages scattered at the northern section of the district.

-Neighborhoods
+Neighbourhoods

-Neighborhoods (Mahalle) are administered by the muhtar and the Neighborhood Seniors Council consisting of 4 members.
+Neighbourhoods (Mahalle) are administered by the muhtar and the Neighbourhood Seniors Council consisting of 4 members.
 Muhtar and the Senior Council are elected for 5 years at the local elections and are not affiliated with political parties.
-Neighborhoods are not an incorporation therefore do not hold government status.
+Neighbourhoods are not an incorporation therefore do not hold government status.
 Muhtar although being elected by the residents, acts merely as an administrator of the district governor.
-Muhtar also voices the neighborhood issues to the municipal hall together with the Seniors Council.
+Muhtar also voices the neighbourhood issues to the municipal hall together with the Seniors Council.

-Sarıçam has total of 29 neighborhoods, 17 of the neighborhoods are in the urban area, 12 of them are outside.
+Sarıçam has a total of 68 neighbourhoods, 28 of the neighbourhoods are in the urban area, the others are rural.

+The following neighborhoods were transferred from Yüreğir district to Sarıçam district on March 22, 2008, in accordance with the reasons stated in the law: